beastxbolt/chatgpt/README.md

 # ChatGPT Integration with Python OpenAI Library

 ## Overview
-This Python script allows you to integrate the OpenAI GPT-3.5 model into your application for conversational AI purposes.
+This Python script is an example of how you can integrate the OpenAI GPT-3.5 model into your application for conversational AI purposes.

 ## Prerequisites
 - Python 3.x installed on your system.